kenneth4729/PCLU-WRO-FUTURE-ENGINEER-/README.md

 ## 3.2 Wiring diagram

 ## 3.3 Motor axle system
+We use two ordinary motors, One motor is connected to the rear wheel this gives power and fast run to the robot.
+The other motor is connected to the steering system in front for it is important for the car to move forward and backwards and ensuring a smooth turn in curves.
+It improves the stability of our vehicle, which is important for tight corners.

 ## 3.4 Rack and pinion system
 <img align="left" width="400" height="auto" src="https://raw.githubusercontent.com/kenneth4729/PCLU-WRO-FUTURE-ENGINEER-/refs/heads/main/v-photos/Rack%20and%20pinion.jpg">